 Can I be an ambassador for multiple brands?

-Can I make brand ambassador a full-time job?
+Can I make being a brand ambassador a full-time job?